ibm-wsc/cloud-native-linuxone/docs/index.md

 [^1]: For the purposes of this lab, you are fulfilling the requirements of a fictional organization.
 These requirements could change for your specific organization but would follow a similar pattern with different specifics.

-### Introduction to RBAC and Container Registry Best Practices
+### Introduction to RBAC and Container Registry, Q&A

-* 4pm - 4:30pm - Introduction to RBAC and Container Registry Best Practices and Hands-On with RBAC
+* 4pm - 4:30pm - Introduction to RBAC and Hands-On with RBAC

 ### BONUS lab: Adding code scanning with SonarQube to your Pipeline